Thinkwise/docs/docs/sf/settings.md

 ![](../assets/sf/image314.png)

-Figure 240: Overview of registered employees with their role in the 'Employees' screen
+*Overview of registered employees with their role in the 'Employees' screen*

 ## Supplement workshop